Elastic Certification FAQ

 Yes.
 You may take up to a 10 minute break to get a drink, eat a quick snack, use the restroom, and stretch your legs.
 Keep in mind your break counts toward your exam time.
 If you need special accommodations beyond this for any reason or have any questions, please contact us prior to attempting the exam at firstname.lastname@example.org.

-When you login to attempt your exam, you will need a non-expired government issued photo ID (i.e. driver's license, passport) that matches the name you gave us when you purchased the exam.
+When you login to attempt your exam, you will need a non-expired government issued photo ID (i.e. driver's license, passport) that matches the name and the ID picture within your Examity profile.
 If acceptable proof of identification is not provided to the proctor prior to the exam, entry to the exam will be refused.
-Please note that the ID will be used for identity verification only and will not be stored.

 The proctor cannot release the exam to you until identification has been successfully verified and you have agreed to the terms and conditions of the exam.
 No refund or rescheduling is allowed if an exam cannot be started due to failure to provide proper identification.